 You will never hear them talking badly about their country and often give the outward impression that they are holding back.

 We encountered this a lot in our travels through China.
 It can be frustrating to know that they want to be candid, but with respect it is best not to pry.
 The last thing you want is to put them in a position that could jeopardize them.

 Taking Taxis in Turkmenistan

-As independent travel in Turkmenistan is off limits, don’t expect to be able to hail a cab.
-If you wish to go somewhere on your ‘spare time’, you will need to arrange a private car with the company that is hosting you in the country.
+As independent travel in Turkmenistan is off-limits, don’t expect to be able to hail a cab.
+If you wish to go somewhere in your ‘spare time’, you will need to arrange a private car with the company that is hosting you in the country.

 That said, you will likely not be given the option to travel anywhere on your own.
 There were two instances where we walked to a restaurant that was close to our hotel without our guide.
 Both times were stopped by the hotel staff and questioned.

-I have no doubt in my mind that they called ahead to the restaurant to ensure that we arrived there, stayed only there and then returned to the hotel.
+I do not doubt in my mind that they called ahead to the restaurant to ensure that we arrived there, stayed only there and then returned to the hotel.

 Getting Money in Turkmenistan

 The local currency in Turkmenistan is the Minat and the value of it is not currently stabilized.
 This means that the official rate listed on the exchange market is not the one that is widely used in the country.